MicrosoftDocs/defender-docs/defender-endpoint/ios-install.md

 Defender app is installed into the user's device.
 User signs in and completes the onboarding.
 Once the device is successfully onboarded, it will be visible in the Defender Security Portal under Device Inventory.

 ### Supported features and limitations
-1. Supported all the current capabilities of MDE iOS like – Web protection, Network Protection, Jailbreak detection, Vulnerabilities in OS and Apps, Alerting in Defender Security Portal and Compliance policies.
+1. Supports all the current capabilities of Defender for Endpoint iOS like – Web protection, Network Protection, Jailbreak detection, Vulnerabilities in OS and Apps, Alerting in Defender Security Portal and Compliance policies.
   1. Zero touch (silent) deployment and auto onboarding of VPN is not supported with User Enrollment since admins cannot push a device wide VPN profile with User Enrollment.
-  1. For Vulnerability management of apps, only apps in the work profile will be visible.
+  1. For vulnerability management of apps, only apps in the work profile will be visible.
   1. Read more on the [User Enrollment limitations and capabilities](/mem/intune/enrollment/ios-user-enrollment-supported-actions#limitations-and-capabilities-not-supported).